California Naturalist Program

 The excitement of being part of the venerable tradition of naturalists throughout history and part of a new innovative community of natural resource stewards

-In addition to coursework and field trips, California Naturalists are required to complete an 8-hour “capstone project” in one of four areas: program support, interpretation/education, restoration/conservation, and/or citizen science, and are also encouraged to complete 40 hours of volunteer service each year.
+In addition to coursework and field trips, California Naturalists are required to complete an 8-hour “capstone project” in one of four areas: program support, interpretation/education, restoration/conservation, and/or community science, and are also encouraged to complete 40 hours of volunteer service each year.

 Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.